gmc-code/PC-Python/docs/python_files/json_files.rst

         json.dump(j_json, f, indent=4)

 | The contents of the json file are below.
-| THe json string in the file looks just like the python dictionary.
+| The json string in the file looks just like the python dictionary.

 .. code-block::